Code-Institute-Submissions/Memory-Madness/README.md

 Throughout the coding I have been able to test if functions have been called through adding console.log() at various stages.
 This code has now been removed from the final version to keep the code clean.
 Other testing has involved checking start buttons not active once game begins, unable to rotate if card already turned, reset clears array / clear click count and time and board is locked.
 Here is an example of the inspection console during a run:

 ![Console logs](https://github.com/hob71/MP2---Memory-Madness/blob/master/consolelog.png)

+Prototype of game was also tested by friends and family.
+Feedback from a few people was around the layout of the cards on mobile.
+Original layout was two cards and six rows.
+Playability was reduced as the player had to scroll up and down to find the cards to match and also slowed game play when against the clock.
+Now layout is four by four grid which is viewable on one screen without scrolling.

 # Technologies used:
 * HTML